mat-shepherd/ci-pp1-nurture-seo/README.md

 [Live webpage](https://mat-shepherd.github.io/ci-pp1-nurture-seo/)

-This is the website for an as of yet fictional SEO consultancy, but which is based upon SEO consulting I have done in the past.
-This is a responsive three page portfolio site which aims to provide prospective customers with details around my SEO services and experience, and encourage them to reach out to me for further details.
+This is the website for an as-of-yet fictional SEO consultancy, but it is based on SEO consulting I have done in the past.
+This is a responsive three-page portfolio site which aims to provide prospective customers with details about my SEO services and experience and encourage them to reach out to me for further details.

 ## Table of Contents